 Undergraduate students may transfer credit from other institutions of higher education that are accredited by a regional accrediting agency recognized by the U.S. Department of Education.
-Only course work with a grade of C or higher may be transferred.
+An official transcript is required for transfer credit Only course work with a grade of C or higher may be transferred.
 Note: Before enrolling in courses through another college or university, call MATC Student Services personnel (785.587.2800) to determine if the class(es) will meet MATC's transfer criteria.